-When I hear “swim with sharks”, the image that comes to mind is all things shark week.
-Being in a cage, in the middle of the ocean, with someone dangling meat in the ocean, and huge sharks trying to get food.
-So, I was definitely hesitant when the tour my friends recommended on Isabela Island, Los Tuneles, included swimming with sharks.
+When I hear “swim with sharks”, the images that come to mind are all things shark week.
+Being in a cage, in the middle of the ocean, with someone dangling meat, and huge great white sharks lunging and thrashing.
+So, I was definitely hesitant when the recommended Los Tuneles day trip on Isla Isabela in the Galapagos included swimming with sharks.
 I was reassured multiple times that the White Tip sharks found on the island were not aggressive with humans.
-And after looking at the beautiful photos from the tour, I decided to go for it.
+And after looking at the beautiful photos from the tour, I decided to book my Los Tuneles Galapagos day tour!

-I arose early that morning, lathered on sunscreen, and packed my bag for the day.
-My hotel was directly up the street from the tour company, Rosadelco, and there wasn’t a breakfast spot near by.
-I hadn’t prepared the day before for breakfast, figuring the butterflies were enough, I headed down the hill.
+I arose early that morning, slathered on sunscreen, and packed my bag for the day.
+My hotel was directly up the street from the tour company, Rosadelco, and there wasn’t a breakfast spot nearby.
+I hadn’t prepared the day before for breakfast and figuring the butterflies in my stomach were enough, I headed down the hill.

-As the first to arrive to the shop, I chatted in broken Spanglish with the captain of the boat.
-Suddenly, I was actually quite hungry as I perused the ice cream freezer.
-I figured some sort of food was better than none, so I chose a Magnum Ice Cream bar to accompany the butterflies.
-Then a red pick up truck arrived filled with people arrived and I hopped in the bed of the truck with my snorkel gear, backpack, and ice cream starting to feel excited for the adventure ahead.
+As the first guest to arrive at the shop, I chatted in broken Spanglish with the captain of the boat while the owner of the company gave me my wetsuit, snorkel, and fins.
+My eye caught the ice cream freezer and I realized I was actually quite hungry.
+Figuring some sort of food was better than none, I chose a Magnum Ice Cream bar to accompany the butterflies.
+Then a red pick up truck filled the rest of the guests arrived and I hopped in the bed of the truck with my gear and ice cream feeling excited for the adventure ahead.

 We arrived at the pier around 7:45 in the morning and loaded onto our boat for the day.
 The guide described, in English and Spanish, the plan for the day.
-We were headed to do the long snorkel experience first, then we would snorkel through the lava tunnels, finishing with a walk on top of the lava.
-Lunch would be served after the final snorkel and we would need to wash off with fresh water to avoid horse fly bites.
+The first stop was a long snorkel experience where we could expect to see sharks, turtles, and sea horses.
+After we would have a shorter snorkel through the lava tunnels and finish with a walk on top of the lava tunnels.
+Lunch would be served after the final snorkel and we would need to wash off with fresh water to avoid horsefly bites.

 Swimming with Manta Rays

 Let me tell you, Manta Rays are incredibly fast and graceful swimmers!
-As soon as one’s form appeared in front of me, I’d swim as fast as I could to catch up, only to see the form fade away before I could get a good photo!
+As soon as one appeared in front of me, I’d swim as fast as I could to catch up, only to see the form fade away before I could get a good photo!
 Then suddenly, I looked directly down into the great expanse of blue ocean and saw its dark body swimming below me.
-No photo, no rush, I simply watched this creature move through the water, undisturbed by our presence.
-Truly magical.
+No photo, no rush, I simply watched this magical creature move through the water, undisturbed by our presence.

-Sea Turtles, Sea Horses, and Sharks – Oh My!
+Snorkeling with Sea Turtles, Sea Horses, and Sharks!

-We moved to a cove of mangroves and our guide began his search for sea horses.
-The water was quite chilly, so I was glad for my wetsuit as we waited for the results.
+We swam to a cove of mangroves and our guide began his search for sea horses.
+Goosebumps began to appear as we waited for the results of his search.
 It was beginning to seem that we would not see any sea horses – until our boat’s captain joined the snorkel, finding not one, but two wrapped around the root of a tree.
-Their camouflage is uncanny.
-Their brown color almost perfectly matches the sea floor and tree!
+Their camouflage is uncanny – their brown color almost perfectly matched the sea floor and tree!

-Leaving the sea horses, we swam on in search of White Tip sharks.
+Leaving the sea horses, we snorkeled on in search of White Tip sharks.
 We could see their swimming area under the arch of the lava tunnels.
-There were easily 100 White Tip sharks.
+There were easily hundreds of White Tip sharks.
 They were mostly resting along the sea floor.
-However, as I approached them, praying they couldn’t sense my racing heart, they simply swam away from me.
-They had very little interest in playing with me.
+However, as I approached them, praying they couldn’t sense my racing heart, they simply swam away.
+Fortunately, they had very little interest in playing with me.

 Upon our arrival at the boat, we noticed three other tour boats approaching the area.
 I was immediately grateful that I booked with this company who had the foresight to do the trip in the reverse of other companies.
 This way we were able to snorkel with just our boat and the animals.

-The most amazing part of this entire snorkel, even more than the mating sharks, was that these animals were undisturbed by us, encroaching on their territory.
+The most amazing part of this entire snorkel, even more than the mating sharks, was that these animals were undisturbed by us encroaching on their territory.
 We were simply other animals sharing their space.
 There was harmony with these different species living together.
-It’s quite eye opening, to say the least.

-We only stayed here for about 30 minutes prior to returning to the boat for a fresh water “shower” and lunch.
-Lunch was simple tuna sandwiches and the best herbal tea.
-The warm tea after being in the chilly waters all morning was incredibly welcome!
+We only stayed here for about 30 minutes prior to returning to the boat for a freshwater “shower” and lunch.
+Lunch was simple tuna sandwiches and warming herbal tea which was incredibly welcome after being in the chilly water all morning!

-We walked a bit more on the tops of the tunnels as our guide described their formation, catching a glimpse of a turtle swimming by.
-The landscape here is out of this world.
+We walked a bit more on top of the tunnels, catching a glimpse of a turtle swimming by.
+The landscape here looks like a desert with the cactus sprouting up, mixed with volcano from the lava formations, mixed with tropical water (although it’s not tropical at all).
 It really felt like I was on a different planet.
 Unfortunately, our time had come to an end, so we headed back to the boat for a trip home.

-Everyone was happily chatting about all we’d seen and beginning to make plans for the remainder of the afternoon.
-We arrived back to the pier around 2:00pm, jumping back in the pick up truck to be taken either to the tour company or hotels.
+On the boat ride back to Isla Isabela, everyone was happily chatting about all we’d seen and beginning to make plans for the remainder of the afternoon.
+We arrived back to the pier around 2:00 pm, jumping back in the pickup truck to be taken either to the tour company or hotels.